jbboin/fisher_vector_aggregation_3d/README.md

     $ cd fisher_vector_aggregation_3d/videosearch
     $ ./build.sh

-**Step 3** (optional): If you are planning to run POSE aggregation, you will need a structure-from-motion system.
+**Step 3** (optional): If you are planning to run POSE aggregation on the Sculptures dataset, you will need a structure-from-motion system.
 Our project uses [Bundler](https://github.com/snavely/bundler_sfm), which has to be downloaded and installed on your system.

 ## Prepare dataset